kylereicks/picturefill.js.wp/readme.txt

 ###Helper Functions

-See the [helper functions](https://github.com/kylereicks/picturefill.js.wp#helper-functions) section of the documentatin on GitHub.
+See the [helper functions](https://github.com/kylereicks/picturefill.js.wp#helper-functions) section of the documentation on GitHub.

 == Changelog ==